 Teemu Heikkilä

 Teemu has nearly two decades of experience in R&D and product development for high-power drives.
 He holds an M.Sc (technology) degree in Power Electronics from Helsinki University of Technology (currently Aalto University).
-His main responsibilities are R&D, engineering and product management for high-power drives.
+His main responsibilities are R&D, engineering and product management for power electronics.